plethinta-oss/ml-digit-recognition/README.md

-> Handwritten Digit Classification
+# Handwritten Digit Classification

 This project uses the handwritten digits dataset from scikit-learn to classify digits from 0 to 9 using machine learning.

-> What I built
+## What I Built
 - Loaded and explored the handwritten digits dataset.
-- Trained decision tree models.
+- Trained a decision tree model.
 - Trained a logistic regression model.
 - Compared both models using accuracy scores and confusion matrices.

-> Results
+## Results
 - Best Decision Tree Accuracy: 0.867
 - Logistic Regression Accuracy: 0.973

-> Conclusion
+## Conclusion
 Logistic regression performed better than the decision tree on this dataset because it achieved higher accuracy and produced a cleaner confusion matrix.

+This project shows how different machine learning models can perform on the same classification task.

-> Tools Used
+## Tools Used
 - Python
 - scikit-learn
 - matplotlib